hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/382_on_bhakti-yoga.md

 In every sphere of life we find that it is the person within that triumphs, and that personality is the secret of all success.

-Nowhere is seen such sublime unfoldment of feeling as in Bhagavân Shri Krishna Chaitanya, the Prophet of Nadia.
+Nowhere is seen such sublime unfoldment of feeling as in Bhagavān Shri Krishna Chaitanya, the Prophet of Nadia.

 Shri Ramakrishna is a force.
 You should not think that his doctrine is